galdolber/uikit/README.md

 ### The uikit scope

-For every view uikit creates a scope, that's a simple map with [tag-name -> instance].
+For every view, uikit creates a scope, that is a simple map with all [tag-name -> instance].
-From the sample above you can get the login button from the scope:
+From the example above you can get the login button from the scope with:

      (:login scope)